 - Check newspapers for news from neighboring towns.
 Many newspapers carried neighborhood columns from outlying areas.
 It is not uncommon for small newspapers to carry neighborhood columns for communities ten or fifteen miles away.
-Many small rural newspapers covered a large geographic area.
+Many newspapers cover a large geographic area.

 Before searching for newspapers, determine which newspapers existed in the time and place you are researching.
-Be sure to look across township and county lines when looking for newspapers.
+Be sure to look across township and county lines.
 The closest town with a newspaper to a rural hamlet might be in the next county.

 The US Newspaper List is searchable by state.
 While not an all-inclusive list, the website provides links to current newspapers for many towns and cities.

+Libraries often have local newspapers in their collection, either digitized (historic newspapers) or in print form (more current issues).
 To find a library in your research locality, the library locator page on the Internet Public Library website is an excellent starting point.
-After you locate a library, check their online catalog to identify the extent of their holdings.
-You might also contact the library directly via e-mail or snail mail to ask if they have a specific newspaper in their holdings.
-Not all libraries catalog all items.
-Don’t overlook college and university libraries.
-Many of these academic libraries have Special Collections of local history.
-Newspapers play a large role in local history and are often a part of those collections.
+After you locate a library, check the online catalog to identify the extent of the library’s holdings.
+You might also contact the library directly to ask if they have newspapers in their holdings and for which years.
+And don’t overlook college and university libraries.
+Many of these academic libraries have a Special Collections department with local history resources..

 Many state archives are depositories for newspaper microfilm in their states.
 And many of these archives will lend microfilm through your local public library’s interlibrary loan system.
 The National Archives provides a list of each state’s archive on their website.
 Each entry provides contact information as well as a link to that archive’s website.

 The Chronicling America Historic American Newspapers website is sponsored by the National Endowment for the Humanities and the Library of Congress.
-The website has over 1,000 newspapers from 1836-1922 and 6 million pages available for viewing.
+This website allows you to search select historic newspaper by state, newspaper title, and date range.
 This website is free.